Home > Online Learning > Courses / Degrees/ Certificates > Course Types

 A hybrid course is a course where some learning has been moved online and in-class seat time has been reduced.
 Commonly courses are 50% face to face with 50% online activities.
 Other proportions are possible.

-Finally, students enrolled in ELI distance learning courses have access to an ELI Hotline (703-323-3347, 1-888-4DL-NVCC (888-435-6822), V/TDD 703-323-3717) and ELI Chat Line.
-Students enrolled in ELI distance learning courses can call and talk with a well-informed student support services representative.
-Typical questions center around registration, student services (e.g. advising, transfer planning), testing, and other issues that often arise when taking a distance learning course.
-ELI Hotline Hours are Monday-Thursday 8:30 a.m.- 8:30 p.m.; Friday 8:30 a.m.--5:00 p.m.; and Saturday 9:00 a.m. - 4:00 p.m.
-(Hours vary by semesters.)
+Finally, students enrolled in ELI online learning courses have access to a ELI Hotline (703-323-3347, 1-888-4DL-NVCC (888-435-6822), V/TDD 703-323-3717) and ELI Chat Line.
+Students enrolled in ELI online learning courses can call and talk with a well-informed student support services representative.
+Typical questions center around registration, student services (e.g. advising, transfer planning), testing, and other issues that often arise when taking an online learning course.
+ELI Hotline Hours are Monday-Thursday 8:00 a.m.- 9:00 p.m.; and Friday 8:00 a.m.--5:00 p.m.
+Technical support is available 24/7.
 We also encourage you to visit the website on a regular basis to check for announcements and new features.

 Blackboard Collaborate: Some courses require weekly scheduled web meetings using the Blackboard Collaborate virtual classroom.
-Using a home computer, a microphone headset, and Internet connection, students attend regular online sessions at pre-designated times.
-Your home computer must have Java installed in order to run Blackboard Collaborate.
+Using a computer, tablet, or mobile device, (and a microphone for some courses), and Internet connection, students attend regular online sessions at pre-designated times.
+Your device must have Java installed in order to run Blackboard Collaborate.

 (Be sure to review the Important Dates for this semester to prevent automatic withdrawal from your class.)